 If you’re a little indecisive, it can be worthwhile taking a two-pronged approach to sales season too.
 Keep an eye on the prices during Prime Day and if you can’t quite decide, wait it out until Black Friday when it’s likely the item will be reduced in a similar way again.
 There’s an element of risk here as there’s no guarantee you’ll see the same price cuts, but for the undecided consumer, it can be worth doing.

 Honestly, don’t stress.
 Both Prime Day and Black Friday are great times to buy if you’re a keen consumer and there’s no one ‘perfect’ sale.
-The discounts between each sales season is getting narrower by the year.
+The discounts between each sales season are getting narrower by the year.
 The only thing you really need to worry about is when you want to buy the item you’re considering.
-If you need it in the summer, snap it up during Prime Day.
+If you need it right now for the summer, snap it up during Prime Day.
 However, if you’re fine to wait until the holidays or you want to buy a gift nearer to the gift-giving season then wait for Black Friday.

 Also, make sure you do your research beforehand.
 Know exactly what you’re looking to buy and don’t be lured into offers that don’t work for you.
 It’s easy to be dazzled by the big discounts or a countdown clock that creates urgency, but there’s simply no point in splashing out on something you don’t intend on using.